pblittle/lightning-mcp-server/test/real-queries/README.md

 # Testing with a Real LND Node

-This directory contains scripts for testing the MCP-LND server with a real Lightning Network node.
+This directory contains scripts for testing the LND MCP server with a real Lightning Network node.

 ## Prerequisites